danielehc/katacoda-scenarios/consul-mesh-gateways_2/step6.md

 This hands-on lab comes with a prepared configuration for the `web` service.

-`web.yml`{{open}}
+`cat web.yml | more`{{execute}}

 In addition to the `"consul.hashicorp.com/connect-inject": "true"` annotation, the `web` service defines the `"consul.hashicorp.com/connect-service-upstreams"` annotation.
 This annotation explicitly declares the upstream for the web service, which is the `api` service you deployed previously.
+Notice the annotation also contains a ":dc1" segment that indicates which datacenter handles requests for the service.

 #### Deploy app with kubectl